-The story was originally published by the Chestnut Hill Local in 2008.
+The Chestnut Hill Local originally published the story in 2008.
 The article is reprinted solely for educational purposes.
-It is intended to offer insight into the history of Wine Education in Philadelphia, and our place within that history.
+It is intended to offer insight into the history of Wine Education in Philadelphia and our place within that history.
 Links to the original article and author are given below.

 Miracle dog helped owner overcome tragedy